Cornwall Central Middle School Bylaws

 Upon dissolution of the CCMS Music Boosters, its assets shall revert back to the PTO General Fund.

-Article XIII.
+Article XII.
 Fiscal Year

 The fiscal year of the organization shall begin on July 1 and end the following June 30.

-Article XIV.
+Article XIII.
 Non-inurement

 No part of the net earnings of the organization shall inure to the benefit of, or be distributed to, its members, officers, or other private persons, except that the organization shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the objectives of the organization.

-Article XV.
+Article XIV.
 Parliamentary Authority

 The rules contained in the current edition of Robert’s Rules of Order, Newly Revised, shall govern the organization in all cases as long as they are not in conflict with these bylaws.

-Article XVI.
+Article XV.
 Amendments

 The bylaws may be amended at any regular meeting of the organization by a two-thirds vote of the members present and voting, provided that notice of the proposed amendment shall have been given at the previous meeting, and available at a designated location.